2-Ingredient Fake Snow Recipe!

 Winter sensory play is ridiculously easy.
 All you need are two ingredients to make this fake snow recipe!

-There’s loads of sensory activities you can do with a fake snow recipe, but fellow blogger Emma from Adventures of Adam decided to make snowmen because she’s missing all of the snow over in the UK.
-This post contains affiliate links.
+There’s loads of sensory activities you can do with a fake snow recipe, like including it in your sensory bins, but fellow blogger Emma from Adventures of Adam decided to make snowmen because she’s missing all of the snow over in the UK.

 2 Ingredient Sensory Snow - Invitation to Play